 Too much drives up costs.
 Too little leads to stock-outs.
 Inventory levels can make or break a supply chain.
-A successfully implemented inventory optimization (IO) process is a key driver for many industry executives to increase cost savings and improve customer service.
+A successfully implemented inventory optimization (IO) process is a key driver for many industry executives.
+By optimizing inventory levels it can increase cost savings and improve customer service.

 Figure 1 shows the before and after of a new multi-echelon implementation process with a liquid makeup line by P&G. It provides an overview of the change in safety stock in days on hand across materials, work-in-process, and finished goods in the U.S. and Canadian distribution center.

 Safety stock days significantly decreased in materials and finished goods, and increased in work-in-process.
 This led to a 17% reduction in total investment in safety stock for the supply chain: a 5% total inventory reduction for the product family’s supply chain.
 With results like this, you should consider an updated MEIO process for your company.

 Nothing changes until everyone is on board and clearly understands the direction the company is taking in the short- and long-term.
 Once a shared understanding of the supply chain has been established, the true benefits of an IO program can start to take place.